Kent Smith: Personal life

-Smith was married to actress Betty Gillette from 1937 until 1954 and to actress Edith Atwater from 1962 until his death from congestive heart failure in Woodland Hills, California at the age of 78.
+Smith was married to actress Betty Gillette from 1937 until their divorce in 1954 and to actress Edith Atwater from 1962 until his death from congestive heart failure in Woodland Hills, California at the age of 78.
 He was survived by his wife and daughter.

-Smith was a Republican and campaigned for Dwight Eisenhower in the 1952 presidential election.
-In 1961, he said: "I'm capricious when there's a national election.
+In 1961, Smith said: "I'm capricious when there's a national election.
 My background's Republican, but whenever I'm planted in a city long enough to vote on the local level, I find I'm against whoever is in office."